ableplayer/ableplayer/README.md

 The following attributes are supported on the \<video\> element only:

--   **width** - width of the video in pixels.
-If not provided will default to 480.
 -   **height** - height of the video in pixels.
 If not provided will default to 360.
 -   **poster** - path to an image file.
 Will be displayed in the player